BG3-Community-Library-Team/bg3-community/Tutorials/dialogue-files-tutorial.md

 - **TLShowArmor** Controls whether different armor or clothing slots are displayed on a character during a scene.
 -   **TLShowPeanuts:** Controls whether the characters standing behind your character during dialogue are shown or not.
 (Again, like the peanut gallery!)
 -   **TLSoundEvents:** What sound effects play and when.
 -   **TLSwitchStageEvent:** Mainly used for cinematics.
-I believe this is used when the characters need to change positions from their places in normal dialogue.
+I believe this is used when the characters need to change positions from their places in normal dialogue, often for animations.
 -   **TLTransform:** Mainly used for cinematics.
 I believe this controls changes in character position within the game world i.e. if they need to turn or walk from one place to another.
 - **TLShapeshift:** Used to swap in different character RootTemplates, so you can change character appearance within a scene.
 - **TLSwitchLocationEvent** Used to take you to different locations when necessary in a scene.
 These locations will be listed in the AdditonalLocations section of the file.